OutSorcerer/pocket-automl-android-tutorial/README.md

 ## Overview

-This document will walk you through the steps for creating your Android app that run an image classification model trained in [Pocket AutoML](https://play.google.com/store/apps/details?id=com.evgeniymamchenko.pocketautoml) and exported in TensorFlow Lite format.
+This document will walk you through the steps for creating your Android app that runs an image classification model trained in [Pocket AutoML](https://play.google.com/store/apps/details?id=com.evgeniymamchenko.pocketautoml) and exported in TensorFlow Lite format.
 The app will continuously classify whatever it sees from the device's back camera.

 This tutorial is based on [TensorFlow Lite image classification Android example application](https://github.com/tensorflow/examples/tree/master/lite/examples/image_classification/android).
 For an explanation of its source code, see